clncmbl/eald-englisc/docs/beowulf/prologue.md

 : mead benches (þæt medusetl; medu is mead and setl is seat; genitive plural)

 oftēah
-: take away (something from somebody) (oftēon, tēon can be pull or drag, prefix "of" can be "from"; 3rd pers. sing. past.
+: deprived (somebody of something) (oftēon, tēon can be pull or drag, prefix "of" can be "from"; 3rd pers. sing. past.
 According to Bosworth-Toller, with dat. or acc. of person, gen. of thing, or dat. of person and acc. of thing.)

 ### Egsode eorl,